OceanSprint/oceansprint.org/docs/activities.md

 ### Sailing - TBA

-Enjoy the calm sea and scenic views during a few hour sailing excursion at sunset with drinks and tapas.
+Enjoy the ocean vibes and scenic views during a few hour catamaran excursion at sunset with drinks and tapas.

 ### The Morning Dip - free